WowzaMediaSystems/wse-plugin-limitpublishedstreambandwidth/README.md

 ## Usage

-This module allows you the ability to configure a maximum bitrate that, if exceeded, will disconnect any imposing clients.
+The ModuleLimitPublishedStreamBandwidth module enables you to configure a maximum bitrate for an application.
+When an RTMP stream is published to the configured application, it's bitrate is continuously monitored to ensure it stays within the set limit.
+If the stream bitrate exceeds the limit, it is disconnected.

-## API Reference
+## More resources

 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/WowzaStreamingEngine_ServerSideAPI.pdf)